web3/web3.js/docs/docs/guides/sign_and_send_tx/local_wallet.md

 # Using Local Wallet

-Simplest way to sign and send transaction is use local wallet:
+The simplest way to sign and send transactions is using a local wallet:

 ## Eth Transaction